UIUC-iSchool-DataViz/spring2019/week11/lecture11.md

  * Idyll
  * GitHub Pages
  * Social Media

+notes: we'll be mostly playing with idyll and github pages, but we'll also make a bit of content that you can share on social media (your webpages certainly can be shared)

 ---

 ## Raw HTML, CSS, SVG, and JavaScript

 Pros:
- * Less of a learning curve
+ * Less of a learning curve for individual parts (though, more to put them into a final webpage)
  * Lots of documentation

 Cons: